New Year, New You

 “I want to lose 5% body weight in 3 months by stopping snacking and cutting out processed food.”

 Rather than simply saying ‘lose weight’, the amount and time have been specified.
 This makes the goal both clearly defined and within a time frame.
-Having a measurable goal such as weight allows you to track your progress weekly and allows you to reassess and re-evaluate when your initial weight loss goal has been achieved.
-Five percent body weight is an example of choosing an amount neither too difficult to achieve or beyond capability and is, therefore, an attainable and realistic goal.
+Having a measurable goal such as weight allows you to track your progress weekly.
+This allows you to reassess and re-evaluate when your initial weight loss goal has been achieved.
+Five percent body weight is an example of choosing an amount neither too difficult to achieve or beyond capability.
+It is, therefore, an attainable and realistic goal.

 1. What is my biggest concern about my health?